 Rare Disease Day 2023

 There was a time when I heard the word rare, and my mind immediately thought of something beautiful, special, and unique.
 Anytime I look at my brave daughter, I know I am not wrong.
-However, when it comes to a rare illness, rare is also a complex, frustrating; beating your head against a proverbial wall and shouting until your voice is hoarse–to bring attention to the medical community about something invisible to the even trained eye battle.
-Rare is understanding for every good day, there is a slew of bad ones waiting to wreak havoc.
+However, when it comes to a rare illness, rare is also complex and frustrating; beating your head against a proverbial wall and shouting until your voice is hoarse–to bring attention to the medical community about something invisible to the even trained eye battle.
+Rare is understanding for every good day.
+There is a slew of bad ones waiting to wreak havoc.
 Rare is the nurse who is a caregiver, therapist, friend, and family all in one beautiful person.
 Rare is the husband and father who struggles with his own pain every day yet still takes care of his girls.
 Rare is our way of life.

 Today, across the world, is Rare Disease Day.
 In medical school, doctors are taught when they hear hoofbeats, they should look for horses, not zebras.
 This analogy refers to horses being common while zebras are rare.
 This line of thinking has always frustrated me.
 While I grasp doctors will naturally see more of the common in their practice, more often than the rare illness, this ideology does not facilitate a hospitable environment when a zebra walks through their door.
 Their training innately makes the zebra invisible.